 What brand makes the best rain gear?

-- With 40 years of rain gear manufacturing experience, MCR Safety is one of the most well-known and trusted brands on the market.
+- With 40 years of rain gear manufacturing experience, MCR Safety is one of the most well-known and trusted brands.
 We're continuously adding new features and garment configurations, a sign of a thriving company dedicated to improving the user's experience.

 Who sells rain gear?